Richardaeld/Fat_Racoon_Kitchen/README.md

 able to search "lazy" or "grandparent" tags.
     + A browse button was added that searches for "lazy" and "grandparent" using the equals operator ("$eq")
     + This search requires a specific operator so a button was designed for users.
 This would allow users to search for these tags and doesnt make the search engine unnecessarily complex
++ Limitations of validation:
+    + **recipeGeneralValidation** has a minimum character number however it is used on add_edit_recipe.html for recipe steps and recipe ingredients and users could potientially submit blank entires.
+    There is python validation in place that will not allow a blank entry to be added to the accompying array.
+However this invalid status could potientially be annoying to users.
+    + If an invalid image type is submitted python will return you to the edit page and undo all previously changed/added material.
+Which could be annoying to users.
+    *Could not find a effective way to prevent users from submitting invalid file types using JS*

 # Deployment
 ## Setup structure on GitPod for developers